codestin/codestin.github.io/_posts/2020-04-10-An-Ode-To-The-Rhone-Gladhill-Fam.md

 >Wu said, “It is like a person in the middle of the night whose hands feel back for the pillow.”

 The Bodhisattva of Great Compassion, also known as Guan Yin, Kannon*, and many other [names](https://en.wikipedia.org/wiki/Guanyin), is sometimes depicted with a thousand arms and eyes to allow him/her to help as many as possible.
 Yet, he/she does so in a natural way, without consciously dividing one's thinking into self and not-self.
 I wonder if passage can apply to accepting help as well--how can one learn to do so without self-consciousness?
 In the New Post-COVID-19 World, I sense a collective shift in how we help those around us.
-I'm lucky in that I feel others are more ready to give and receive.
+I'm also lucky in that I feel others are more ready to give and receive.

 If you can't tell by now, I place Patrick and his family on a pedestal for their ability to keep me writing and contemplating, even when times are hard.
 I hope this short ode from a stranger on the internet can reflect all the hope and motivation they have given me throughout the years!